-- What salary do you expect to make after graduating? - What is your net pay after taxes? - Will you have income from any other sources?
+What salary do you expect to make after graduating?

+What is your net pay after taxes?

+Will you have income from any other sources?

-monthly loan payments should be less than 8% of your monthly income (after taxes).
+Track how much you borrow and use the Loan Simulator at https://studentaid.gov/loan-simulator/ to find the best student loan repayment strategy for you.
+Monthly loan payments should be less than 8% of your monthly income (after taxes).
 Repayment usually begins six months after you leave school or drop below half-time enrollment.